WestconSamaDevTeam/sama_api_client/README.md

 The library is built on top of the requests library, which is a popular library for making HTTP requests in Python.
 It is also a combination of two older projects, the Check Mk API client and the Rest API client.
-Where the Rest API Client is now the SamaApiClientCore and the Check Mk API client is the SamaApiClient.
+Where the Rest API Client is now the RestApiClientCore and the Check Mk API client is the SamaApiClient.

 Where the older projects did a more exact implementation and had a function for each supported API endpoint, the new SAMA API client is more flexible and allows the user to define the API endpoints in a separate file, and call each endpoint by name.